 - Be sure to wash your hands after doing laundry, as well as any utensils you use to dispense or measure products.

 - Aim to take care of the laundry and other cleaning chores during your child's downtime (such as naptime).
-This will help to ensure your attention is not diverted while using laundry and cleaning products to help avoid unintended exposure.
+This will help to ensure your attention is not diverted while using laundry and cleaning products and avoid unintended exposure.

 - Follow the recommended product disposal information that is indicated on the label.

-- Never use empty detergent containers for storing any other materials, especially for anything intended for human consumption.
+- To truly child proof your house, never use empty detergent containers for storing any other materials, especially for anything intended for human consumption.

 If an Incident Occurs

-Unintended exposure with laundry products usually causes no serious medical effects.
+- Unintended exposure to or skin contact with laundry products usually causes no serious medical effects.

-- If it gets in the eye(s), then rinse immediately with plenty of water for 15 minutes and seek medical advice, as needed.
+- If a product gets in the eye(s), then rinse immediately with plenty of water for 15 minutes and seek medical advice as needed.

-- If swallowed, drink a glass of water or milk and contact the Poison Control Center (1-800-222-1222) or doctor immediately.
+- If a product is swallowed, drink a glass of water or milk and contact the Poison Control Center (1-800-222-1222) or doctor immediately.
 Do not induce vomiting.

-Following these laundry safety steps will help to keep your home as safe as possible.
+- Following these laundry safety steps will help keep your home as safe as possible.
 Know what to do before unintended exposure happens.
-Read the product safety Information provided on the package.
+Read the product safety information provided on the package.